Revolve Finance Accountholder Agreement

 Our policy is to process all transactions in the timestamp order in which they are presented or received.

-Section XVI - Change of Address or Name
+Section XVII - Change of Address or Name

 You are responsible for notifying us immediately upon any change to your address, including email address, or your name.
 You are responsible for notifying us of any change in your physical address, mailing address, email address, phone number, or your name, no later than two (2) weeks after said change.